How to Hang Curtains and Blinds Straight on Plasterboard

 Step 9: Hang and adjust the curtains

 Put the curtains up before you finish tightening everything.
-Sometimes the weight pulls the rod down 1–2 mm at a bracket and you’ll want to nudge a screw.
-Better to find that now than in six months when one side has sagged.
+Sometimes the weight pulls the rod down 1-2 mm at a bracket and you’ll want to nudge a screw.
+Better to find that now than in six months when one side has sagged and your customer is asking pointed questions.

 Step 10: The 24-hour test

-• Curtain rod sags in the middle.
-Long rods (over 2 m) need a centre support bracket.
-Don’t rely on two end brackets for a 3 m rod — the sag becomes obvious within a week and the curtains never look right.
+- Rod sags in the middle.
+Long rods over 2 m need a centre bracket.
+Don’t rely on two end brackets for a 3 m span.

 Level the rod to the room, not to gravity.
-The string between two equal-height pencil dots beats a laser level every time in an Aussie house, because the human eye reads the rod against the cornice and architrave — not against an invisible horizontal plane.
+The string between two equal-height pencil dots beats a laser level every time in an Aussie house — your eye reads the rod against the cornice and architrave, not against an invisible horizontal plane.
 And if you can’t hit a stud, spend the extra two bucks on a Hangman snap-toggle.
 Generic plastic plugs in Gyprock are the reason I get callbacks.
+Get those two things right and the curtains will hang straight for the next two owners of the house.